 For those who have installed the Iperius Console Agent directly from Iperius Backup, you can skip this step and go directly to step 3 of this guide, since enabling notifications has already been performed during the first phase.

-3 – Iperius Console installation and first boot
+3 – Iperius Console interface

 At this point, you will see the main menu of the console, where you can find the various statistics regarding workgroups and console-linked PCs, as well as job and log backups made with Iperius Backup and for which the notification to the console has been enabled (see following image):